richaSha/AnimalShelter/README.md

 Run `rails server` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+##GET /animals
+Get a list of all animals.

+##GET /animals/{id}
+Get a single animal's record based on id.

+##GET /animals/random
+Get a random animal's record.

 ## Gemfile Installation